Jon-Knapp/SEL_AR_Circuit_Tracing/media_README.md

 # Project media

-Three videos requested by the industry sponsor are attached to the project's GitHub **Release** rather than committed here, because each is roughly 1 GB.
+Videos requested by the industry sponsor are attached to the project's GitHub **Release** rather than committed here, because each is roughly 1 GB.
 This is far over GitHub's 100 MB per-file limit for files committed to a repository.